SINTEF/AutoActive-Matlab-toolbox/README.md

 ## System Requirements
 AutoActive Research Environment Toolbox requires a Matlab version r2018b or newer.

-The ffmpeg toolbox is required for synchromizing multiple videos within an archive, please see "MultipleVideoSync" documentation.
+The ffmpeg toolbox is required for synchromizing multiple videos within an archive, please see "MultipleVideoSync" documentation in the toolbox.

 ## Features
 - Import of sensor data from multiple sensor types and formats including videos